Coursework Requirements

 All graduate students must fulfil the coursework requirements below.

-- MECH 6000 Seminar Series is a compulsory non-credit course to be passed every term over the course of your full-time MASc / PhD studies (Continuous enrolment).
+- MECH 6000 0.00 Graduate Seminar is a compulsory non-credit course to be passed every term over the course of your full-time MASc / PhD studies (Continuous enrolment is mandatory).

-- For requirements regarding giving a talk, please refer to the course outline.
+- For requirements regarding minimum attendance and giving a talk, please refer to the course outline.

-- ENG 6000 Engineering Ethics – This course is offered once per year, and graduate students are required to take this course once at the earliest applicable date over the course of their studies.
+- ENG 6000 0.00 Engineering and Academic Ethics – This course is offered once per year.
+Graduate students are required to take this course once at the earliest applicable date over the course of their studies.

-- MASc and PhD students must pass three (3) for-credit courses in their programs.
+- In addition to MECH 6000, ENG 6000, MECH 9001/MECH 9002, MASc and PhD students must pass three (3) for-credit courses in their programs.
 Direct PhD students must pass five (5) for-credit courses in their program.
 The table below provides details on these coursework requirements.

 REQUIRED COURSES | MASC | PHD | DIRECT PHD |